20 Product Development FAQs to Note in 2023

 According to the MVP definition, this acronym stands for minimum viable product.
 It implies creating and releasing a simplified small version of the product prior to proceeding to full-fledged development.

 Deciding to build an MVP first is considered a reasonable move and one of the product development best practices as you gradually create the product and get the flexibility to amend it on the go.
 This approach makes it possible to cut costs, reduce risks, and hit the market faster than if you'd work on the large-scale feature-rich product version.

 Unlike project planning which revolves around the project details and the realistic ways to reach the desired outcome, a product development strategy highlights the product's long-term mission and vision.

 How do you create a decent strategy?
 Well, this is one of the most difficult product development questions to ask.
-The thing is that creating this strategy also deals with research, and many points intersect in this respect (e.g., what this product is needed for, who'll use it, how it'll be developed, and which resources are necessary).
+The thing is that creating this strategy also deals with user, competitor, and market research, and many points intersect in this respect (e.g., what this product is needed for, who'll use it, how it'll be developed, and which resources are necessary).
 However, the strategy also emphasizes what the product should grow to become in the future and the product development goals and objectives in the long run.

 12. What Is a Product Development Roadmap?

 A roadmap for product development is an essential document that captures the plan of how the product is developed.
 It usually summarizes all the main points and lists the features to be added, the required resources, releases ahead, areas of responsibility, the goals, and overall product vision.
 This outline also notes the projected timeline and where the project is headed with due explanations on why you're building the product and the stages ahead.